 - What’s your dream job?

-These first 10 questions are great meeting ice breaker questions for work and can create a relaxed and conversational atmosphere.
+These first 10 questions are great meeting ice breaker questions for work and can create a relaxed and conversational environment.
 You should consider the age of your employees and tailor topics around this.
 This will keep them engaged for longer and they will be more willing to open up and talk if the topic is relatable.

 We love the ‘15 minutes of fame’ question for younger employees.
 With the likes of Instagram and Tik Tok, becoming an internet sensation can be an aspiration for a lot of people and asking if they have a claim to fame can trigger conversations on their favourite memes and internet jokes, which will be sure to get the room chuckling!